Applying complex gestures to a SwiftUI view

 GestureButton

 lets you handle multiple gestures with a single button.
-You can detect presses, relases outside and inside, long presses, double taps, trigger repeating actions etc. all with a single DragGesture
+You can detect many different type of gestures, using a single DragGesture

 .